FBeta-Hou/.github/profile/README.md

 -   Lê Cát Khánh: 22a1001d0168@students.hou.edu.vn
 -   Tống Tâm Xuân: 22a1001d0378@students.hou.edu.vn
 # 📝 License
-This project is licensed under the terms of the [GPL V3](https://github.com/FBeta-Hou/.github/blob/main/LICENSE) license.
+This project is licensed under the terms of the [GNU V3](https://github.com/FBeta-Hou/.github/blob/main/LICENSE) license.
 <!--

 **Here are some ideas to get you started:**